Snake bite

 Background1

-• Apply pressure immobilisation bandage for suspected snake bites that present to Emergency if one is not already insitu.
+• Apply a pressure immobilisation bandage for suspected snake bites that present to the Emergency Department if one is not already insitu.

 Snake bite quick reference guide